Paktia Province: Soviet–Afghan War (1988)

 Between 7 and 8 January 1988, in Paktia Province, near the Pakistani–Afghan border, the Battle for Hill 3234 took place, which was a successful defensive action fought by the 345th Independent Guards Airborne Regiment, 39 Soviet Airborne Troops, in Soviet occupied Afghanistan against a force of up to 200 to 250 Mujahideen rebels.

 Soviet commanders wanted to secure the entire section of the road from Gardez to Khost.

 One of the most important points was the nameless hill designated Hill 3234 by its height of 3234 meters, which was assigned to the 9th Company of the 345th Independent Guards Airborne Regiment led by Colonel Valery Vostrotin.

 The 39-man company landed on the hilltop on 7 January 1988, tasked with creating and holding a hilltop strong point from which to observe and control a long section of the road beneath and thus secure it for the safe passage of convoys.

 Shortly after landing, the airborne troopers, who were well trained and experienced in Afghan conditions, started to take up positions which covered both the road and the uphill passages.
 Just as they had dug in, the mujahideen began their attack at 1530 hrs.
 First they fired with all possible weapons including recoilless guns and RPGs.
 After a few salvos, Soviet artillery replied and silenced some of the mujahideen's guns, with the commander of the first platoon, Lt.
-Viktor Gagarin, directing fire via a radio.
+Viktor Gagarin, directing fire via radio.
 When rebel fire slackened, it was clear that this was the beginning of an infantry assault.

 The airborne troopers were attacked by a coordinated and well-armed force of between 200 and 250 mujahideen.
 Attacks were made from two directions, indicating that the assailants may have been assisted by rebels trained in Pakistan by American agents.
 During the ensuing battle, the Soviet unit was in constant communication with headquarters and received everything the leadership of 40th Army had to offer in terms of artillery support, ammunition, reinforcements, and helicopter evacuation of the wounded.

 The exhausted and mostly wounded Soviets were nearly out of ammunition but continued to occupy the hill until the last convoy passed through the road below.

 The Soviet forces sustained very low casualties, with six men killed and 28 injured out of 39.
 Two of the soldiers killed, Vyacheslav Alexandrovich Alexandrov and Andrey Alexandrovich Melnikov, were posthumously awarded the golden star of the Hero of the Soviet Union.
 All of the paratroopers in this battle were given the Order of the Red Banner and Order of the Red Star.

-According to the Soviet estimates, the mujahideen lost over 200 men.
+According to Soviet estimates, the mujahideen lost over 200 men.